i5nipe/i5nipe.github.io/src/content/posts/bizness/bizness-writeup.md

 sudo -l # Check for sudo privileges (note: password require)
 ```

-Next, I searched for passwords in Apache OFBiz configuration files but without success.Eventually, I found a file named _docker/docker-entrypoint.sh_ which contained the following code that generates a **SHA1 hash**:
+Next, I searched for passwords in Apache OFBiz configuration files but without success.
+Eventually, I found a file named _docker/docker-entrypoint.sh_ which contained the following code that generates a **SHA1 hash**:

 ```bash
 load_admin_user() {